jaimelias/xy-scale/README.md

 #### Parameters:
 - `arrObj` (Array of Objects): Input data array for production.
 - `weights` (Object, optional): Feature weights for scaling.
-- `xCallbackFunc` (Function): Custom function to parse features for each object.
+- `xCallbackFunc` (Function): Custom function to parse X for each object.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.

 #### Returns: